|Pregnancy food safety

 Ask for care advice

-For beef jerky and ready-to-eat meats during pregnancy, your clinician can decide whether the exposure, symptoms, or recall details need testing, treatment, or urgent care.
+Your clinician can decide whether homemade processing, package damage, symptoms, or recall details need testing, treatment, or urgent care.

 Safer swaps that keep the meal easy